LangProc/langproc-2017-lab/1-regexes/readme.md

 into the commit.
 The message after `-m` should summarise what has changed.

+### Synchronising with your private GitHub repository

-When you want to push the committed changes back to github:
+When you want to push the committed changes from your loval repository back to github:
 ````
 git push origin
 ````